 What is Environmental Protection?

 Environmental protection is the attempt to preserve the natural environment from destructive factors created by man.
-Such laws also encompass conserved efforts and initiative to keep the health of ecosystems in good condition or to recover it further.
+Such laws also encompass conserved efforts and initiatives.
+Which keep the health of ecosystems in good condition or to recover it further.
 Forms of Environmental Protection:

-• Pollution Control: Regulations to limit air, water, and soil pollution, such as waste management systems and emissions controls in industries.
+- Pollution Control: Regulations to limit air, water, and soil pollution.
+This can be done by waste management systems and emissions controls in industries.

 Key Environmental Protection Initiatives

-Therefore, the government, organizations, and individuals should collectively work to protect the environment because this will be an essential step for maintaining ecosystems, utilization of natural resources available, and avoiding further degradation of the environment.
+Therefore, the government, organizations, and individuals should collectively work to protect the environment.
+This will be an essential step for maintaining ecosystems, utilizing available natural resources, and avoiding further degradation of the environment.

 What is an environment?

-The word environment has often been described as the sum of all natural and human-made features that characterize the living surroundings where air and water co-exist with ecosystems and man-made structures impacting life on Earth.
+The word environment has often been described as the sum of all natural and human-made features.
+It characterizes the living surroundings where air and water co-exist with ecosystems and man-made structures impacting life on Earth.

 What is environmental sustainable development?

-Environmental sustainable development is the process of meeting the needs of the present generation without compromising for future generations the ability to meet their own needs, within the limits of the economic, social, and environmental considerations.
+Environmental sustainable development is the process of meeting the needs of the present generation without compromising for future generations the ability to meet their own needs.
+But, within the limits of the economic, social, and environmental considerations.

 What are some examples of environmental degradation?